ThatcherChen/FreshmanReport-Backend/README.md

 # FreshmanReport
-A project for practical training.
+A project for practical training（CQU2023）.